MeanFeat/Conch/README.md

 When you run the suite the IDE prints a static cycle estimate and compares it with the best entry in the puzzle history.
 That keeps the optimisation loop tight: tweak your inline ops, lean on caches to minimise variable touches, and instantly confirm whether the latest rewrite saved cycles.
 Expectation failures and runtime errors are reported with their locations so debugging remains straightforward even as your solutions become more intricate.

 Enable the trace while iterating to see the register read/write pattern and the corresponding source after every executed line.
-It is a great way to spot wasted cache churn or validate that a clever inline swap actually preserved your invariants before you lock in the change.
+Only changed registers show up in the aligned cyan column, making it easy to spot wasted cache churn or validate that a clever inline swap actually preserved your invariants before you lock in the change.